The Best In PC Gaming Hardware

 What’s Wrong With The G500?

-The scrollwheel of the G500 is compromised by that hyper-scrolling mechanism.
-The free-wheeling action is of very little use for games as the srcoll wheel is usually used for selecting weapons/items from a list, and for that you want a one-click-at-at-time movement to ensure you pick the right object.
-Unfortunately when you put the G500 into clicky mode the wheel feels a bit cheap and flimsy – I hope it’s built to last (*cough* Roccat Kone *cough).
-I think the G500 could have done without this feature and should have stuck with a normal mousewheel – a similar criticism can be aimed at the more expensive G9x.
+That hyper-scrolling mechanism compromises the G500’s scroll-wheel.
+The free-wheeling action is of very little use for games as the scroll-wheel is usually used for selecting weapons/items from a list.
+For that you want a one-click-at-at-time movement to make sure you pick the right object.
+Unfortunately when you put the G500 into clicky mode the wheel feels a bit cheap and flimsy.
+I hope it’s built to last (*cough* Roccat Kone *cough).
+I think the G500 could have done without this feature and should have stuck with a normal mouse-wheel.
+A similar criticism can be aimed at the more expensive G9X.

 Buying A Logitech G500